Kubogi/certificate-management-docs/README.md

 ## Background

-Built solo while in grade 12.
-This was my first production-scale full-stack system, and many core components (authentication, role enforcement, token refresh, and bulk Excel processing) were designed from first principles before I had exposure to standard industry implementations.
-The system has been in production across 25+ institutions since June 2025, without a rewrite.
+Built solo while in grade 12, this was my first production-scale full-stack system.
+Many core components (authentication, role enforcement, token refresh, and bulk Excel processing) were designed from first principles before I had significant exposure to common production patterns.
+The system has remained in production across 25+ institutions since June 2025, without a rewrite.

 Some design choices were deliberate (role re-fetch, no state library, String dates); others are load-bearing accidents (the missing Bearer prefix, localStorage tokens).
 Full breakdown in [architecture.md](architecture.md).